Code-Institute-Submissions/Oil-Match-Game/README.md

 W3C validation

+AutoPrefixer

 Testing
 Each page on the website was tested for screen resposiveness to ensure breakpoints.
+This site does not pass any breakpoints.

 The code was ran through each specific validator to make sure it passed.

-Tested links on Landing Page to ensure they went to desired areas.

-Tested Wild Indigos links on Footer to ensure that link worked properly.

-Tested all social media links

-Ran HTML code through WS3 Markdown validator.
-Minor warnings appeared regarding button element not permitted in the "a" element.
-Resolved this by replacing button element with div element
+All code passed the validator except for this error with JavaScript:
+Error: Non-space characters found without seeing a doctype first.
+Expected <!DOCTYPE html>.

+From line 1, column 1; to line 1, column 56

+const cards = document.querySelectorAll('.memory-card');↩↩let

 Removed unnecessary code that was flagged in HTML validator.

 Ran CSS through WS3 validator- PASSED.

 Deployment
-Match My Oils has been deployed on GitHub Pages with the following process:
+Align The Chakras has been deployed on GitHub Pages with the following process:

 All code was written on Gitpod, a cloud-based IDE.